grkis/Metrolinx/README.md

 ## Idea (March 31)
 ### Web app builder

 - Not good.
 What did we like?
 Why are we not using it (because it's using v3, decades old, ESRI will ditch it)...
+We can add info about this on the html as part of methodlogy
 ### Storymap

 - Use interactive, fluid legend using either map tour or sidecar (ex. https://storymaps.arcgis.com/stories/8f4d3f6212624f73a99c121517d739db)